encoredev/encore/docs/quick-start.md

 It comes with an API explorer with automatically generated documentation, and powerful oberservability features like [distributed tracing](/docs/observability/tracing). _Did we mention Encore automatically instruments your entire application with logs and tracing?_

+Through the development dashboard you also have access to [Encore Flow](/docs/develop/encore-flow) which is a visual representation of your microservice architecture that updates in real-time as you develop your application.

 These features may not look like much when viewing such a simple example, but just imagine how much easier it will be to debug your app once it's grown more complex, with multiple services and databases.

 <video autoPlay playsInline loop controls muted className="w-full h-full">
 	<source src="/assets/docs/quickstart_localdevdash.mp4" className="w-full h-full" type="video/mp4" />
 </video>

+For this example video we have added another service called `foobar` that we call from `hello` to be able to showcase the tracing and architecture visualizations.

 ## Make a code change